In Hope Stories

 Just 1% of the national research spend has been allocated to this devastating disease

 Roux Owen was just four weeks old when he was diagnosed with a rare brain tumour, the size of two oranges.
-Roux, now 17 months old, has spent more than six months of his young life in hospital, enduring 10 brain surgeries at Leeds General Infirmary.
+Roux, now three, has spent more than six months of his young life in hospital, enduring 13 brain surgeries at Leeds General Infirmary.
 After his fifth operation, his parents Amy and Antony were asked to consider stopping treatment, as consultants feared Roux was too weak and his tumour was growing at a rapid pace.
 However, Roux wasn’t ready to give up and neither were his parents.
 They persevered and after a shunt was fitted, Roux battled on and had more surgeries.
-His most recent scan revealed no remaining tumour and the brave toddler continues to go from strength to strength.
+The brave toddler continues to go from strength to strength and is now thriving at nursery.
+In April 2023, Roux’s dad, Antony, will run the London Marathon to raise money for Brain Tumour Research.

 Roux’s dad Antony tells his story…